 2. Development of pasture yield photo standards for the Mackay-Whitsunday region

-The aim of component 2 was to evaluate yield variability and produce photo-standards for the six main pasture types in the Mackay-Whitsunday region:
+The aim of this component was to evaluate yield variability and produce photo-standards for the six main pasture types in the Mackay-Whitsunday region:

 - Urochloa decumbens (signal grass)